 We’ll start our course with a look at how culture impacts parenting choices and examine what attachment theory is and why it matters to our families.

 Week 2- Prepare Yourself for Pregnancy, Birth and Parenting + Use Nurturing Touch

-Week 3- Feed with Love and Respect + Ensure Safe Sleep Physically and Emotionally
+Week 3- Respond with Sensitivity + Ensure Safe Sleep Physically and Emotionally

 Week 5- Practice Positive Discipline